AbolfazlGameMaker/GM-NOTEPAD/README.md

-# GW-NOTEPAD
+# GM-NOTEPAD
-> a simple notepad for everyday use
+> A simple notepad for everyday use

 ## License – Restricted Use License (RUL)

-© 2025 Golden Moon Studio.
+Copyright © 2025 AbolfazlGameMaker
 All rights reserved.

-Dev: IamAbolfazlGameMaker
+Dev: AbolfazlGameMaker

-1. Ownership – Golden Wings Studio retains full ownership of this project.
-2. Use – Anyone can use this Notepad
+1. **Ownership** – All rights, ownership, and intellectual property of this project are fully retained by AbolfazlGameMaker.
+2. **Use** – GM-NOTEPAD may only be used for personal, non-commercial purposes.
-3. Modification – Modifications can be done in private
+3. **Modification** – Modifications are permitted for private use only.
-4. Distribution – You may not share, sell, rent, or transfer this project outside the studio. doing so will cause harsh legal action & By Us and InterNational Copyright laws you cannot legally redisturbute any code or similiar code to this app in other platforms or github and doing so will result in dmca strikes and legal action.
+4. **Distribution & Commercial Use** – Any form of sharing, selling, reselling, renting, leasing, transferring, or commercial use of this project is **strictly prohibited**.

+   **Any violation of these terms will result in legal action**
+   under international copyright laws, including but not limited to DMCA takedowns and other legal proceedings.

-*Disclaimer: This project is provided "as is" without warranties of any kind, So any unethical code written with this ide will not be golden wing studios responsibilty*
+**Disclaimer:** GM-NOTEPAD is provided "as is" without any warranties.
+Any illegal, harmful, or unethical use of this software is the **sole responsibility of the user**, and the developer assumes no responsibility or liability for such actions.